rakenapp/mobx-mc/README.md

 Add a model (or an array of models) to the collection.
 If a Model class is defined, you may also pass raw model data and options, and have them be vivified as instances of the model using the provided options.
 Returns the updated `models` array.

+#### Options

+- `at` Pass `{at: index}` to splice the model into the collection at the specified `index`

+You can also pass in any options supported by the `set` method and these will be passed through to that method when adding the new models to the collection.

 ### getOrAdd(data)

 Attempts to find a model with the same `idAttribute` passed in the `data` object and return it.
 If no pre-existing model is found, it will add the new model, then return it.

-#### Options

-- `at` Pass `{at: index}` to splice the model into the collection at the specified `index`

-You can also pass in any options supported by the `set` method and these will be passed through to that method when adding the new models to the collection.

 ### remove(models)

 Remove a model (or an array of models) from the collection.
 The models object/array can be references to actual models, or raw data objects.

-#### Options

-- Pass `{at: index}` to splice the model into the collection at the specified index.
-- If you're adding models to the collection that it already contains, they'll be ignored, unless you pass `{merge: true}`, in which case their attributes will be merged into the corresponding models.

 ### reset(array)